Messiness....the process is messy.

 I hope more people will explore your forgiveness journey that's elaborated on in this book.
-Some people only hear sound bites and are incredulous at your forgiveness stand.
-I know this and have heard them….
-I would definitely recommend this book to (these) friends.

 It was a compelling draft; I couldn’t actually put the book down.
 I was enthralled by the ‘trauma cloud’ and it played with my emotions, my memories and probably my own trauma cloud.

 There were days when after reading, I was somber in thought and silent.
 Other days, I could not stop processing the material by talking out loud as I gardened.